Genetic Test for Silver (Inhibitor) Color in Cats – Ordering Instructions and FAQ

 How accurate is the test?

-The test has over 90% accuracy.
-We are trying to determine if a recessive silver condition exists.
+*The cat silver (Inhibitor) test is as accurate as any other single gene trait for cats.
+No genetic test is 100% accurate due to many factors that include owner, genetic, laboratory and assay-based errors.
+We are trying to determine if a recessive silver condition exists but we have no evidence of this condition as of summer 2024.
 Some errors have been resolved with resampling and clarification of colorations.
 This silver test will likely not work on DNA samples that have been degraded or whole genome amplified and will likely be difficult to conduct on a DNA array or by genotyping-by-sequencing (GBS) technologies.

 Will other laboratories be able to conduct the test?